tinyviber/open-anki/docs/backend-development.md

   tokens can be verified during request authentication.

-When you need a clean slate, stop the Supabase stack with `supabase stop` and reset the database with `supabase db reset`, then rerun `bun run migrate && bun run seed`.
+When you need a clean slate, stop the Supabase stack with `supabase stop` and reset the database with `supabase db reset`, then rerun the migration and seed commands from above.

 ## Production build

-- Create a production bundle with `bun run build`.
+- Create a production bundle with `bun run build:backend`.
 - The script uses `tsup` to emit an ESM bundle to `dist/index.js`.
 - Start the bundled server with `bun run start` (or `node dist/index.js`).
 - When `NODE_ENV=production`, logs are emitted as structured JSON.
 You can